is used for automatic quality monitoring and documentation in industrial production for welding methods such as:

 - Profibus/Profinet integrable

-- power - version
+- cabinet - version

 as cabinet or console - version for complex sites with more than two welding torches, multiple head SAW insatllations, endless tubbe production...;